richromano/ASCOMPentaxCameraDriver/README.md

 This is based on the Ricoh Camera SDK which supports the following cameras: https://ricohapi.github.io/docs/camera-usb-sdk-dotnet/

-Currently KF and K70 Pentax cameras are not supported.
+Currently KF and K70 Pentax cameras are supported but without live view or the focuser.

 Developed by Richard Romano